digineo/ansible-passenger/README.md

 digineo.passenger
 =========

-Installs Apache2-worker, Ruby 2.1 and [Phusion Passenger](https://www.phusionpassenger.com/) on Ubuntu and Debian Jessie.
+Installs Apache2-worker, Ruby 2.1 and [Phusion Passenger](https://www.phusionpassenger.com/) on Ubuntu and Debian.
 On Ubuntu Ruby is installed from the [Brightbox PPA](https://launchpad.net/~brightbox/+archive/ubuntu/ruby-ng).

 Role Variables